The Teacher Dashboard allows you to monitor your students' progress; support your students; and edit your classes and teachers.

 This data can be downloaded by clicking on the Export button.

 To add extras you need to hover over Extras and select Assign Extras.
 You can either search for the relevant ARE or scroll through.
-Click on the ARE title to view which lessons are available.
-Click on the lesson heading to view the questions or click Add to assign.
+Click on the ARE title to view the exact questions that will appear so that you can feel confident that the student can complete them.
+Click Add to assign.

-Select when the extra will become available and who you would like to receive the extra.
+Select when the extra will become available and which pupils you would like to receive the extra.

 Be sure to click Add once you have finished.
 For more information on Added Extras, please see here.